 As may be self-evident, this articulation of what it might be to form pastors and church leaders in our day would by implication conclude that there is nothing to gain and everything to lose by shorting the process - by any kind of inclination to think that church leaders in our day need less theological and spiritual formation than a generation ago.
-More than anything, a full orbed theological program of study, complemented by a richly textured approach to spiritual formation is indispensable for our ministerial candidates.
-We do not serve the church well and we do not serve prospective church leaders well by suggesting to them that shorten and abbreviated approaches to ministerial formation are adequate for our day.
+More than anything, a full orbed theological program of study, complemented by a richly textured approach to spiritual formation, is indispensable for our ministerial candidates.
+We do not serve the church well and we do not serve prospective church leaders well by suggesting to them that they shorten their course of studies or that abbreviated approaches to ministerial formation are adequate for our day.